 If you already have missing teeth, there are several tooth replacement options to consider.

 Removable dentures are worn by 90% of people who have missing teeth.
 These prostheses typically cost less than permanent options and can restore appearance and function.
 Removable dentures can be used for a full or partial arch of missing teeth.
 Many people are able to adapt and find them to be a comfortable option.
 Others find them difficult or even unbearable.
 Over time the shape of the jaw changes and, as a result, removable dentures can become loose and uncomfortable.

 A removable denture can be a good temporary option for patients who plan to get dental implants in the future.

 A bridge may be an option when some of the teeth are healthy and others are missing.
 A bridge can be supported by adjoining teeth or by dental implants.
 Dental bridges are designed to match the shade and proportion of adjacent natural teeth.
 They eliminate unsightly gaps in the mouth and can improve occlusion.
 However, over time, a tooth-supported bridge can compromise the strength of supporting teeth.

 Dental implants are, by far, the best choice for the replacement of missing teeth.
-A dental implant is a small man-made titanium fixture that replaces the root of a missing natural tooth.
+A dental implant is a small machine-made titanium fixture that replaces the root of a missing natural tooth.
 Most dental implants are titanium, which is compatible with our human body.
 A dental implant is an anchor for the artificial tooth.
 Dental implants can support a single crown, a partial bridge or an entire arch just like roots hold natural teeth in place.
 Research has shown that implants are a successful long-term option.